Nadal triumphant on his hardcourt return

 The Spanish world number five, who had his left knee taped up through the match, served out to book his place in the third round, ending Harrison’s brave challenge with an overhead smash to spark loud roars from the crowd.

-Asked how he felt after the match, Nadal replied: ”I am fine.
-My physical performance needs to improve.
-My movements need to improve.
-Matches like this help for me sure, no?
+”I am very happy to be back here at Indian Wells for sure,“ Nadal, who clinched the Indian Wells title in 2007 and 2009, said courtside. ”It’s one of my favorite tournaments and I love being here.

-“Today, more than any result, any victory is important because that gives me the chance to play another day.
-I need to compete.
-That’s the only way to play well in a short period of time.”
+“I didn’t know if I was going to be able to come two weeks ago but I am very happy to be here.”

-Nadal, who has enjoyed a successful tournament run on clay in recent weeks, was given an electrifying welcome by a vocal crowd when he first walked out on to the showpiece Stadium Court at the Indian Wells Tennis Garden.
+Nadal, who has enjoyed a successful tournament run on clay in recent weeks, was given an electrifying welcome by a vocal crowd when he first walked out on to the showpiece Stadium Court.

 He made a confident start, racing into a 4-1 lead before his 73rd-ranked opponent broke back in the seventh game to take the opening set into a tiebreak.